AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/apis/index.md

-# APIs
+# APIs within UXP

 We assume that you have been able to run write your first [script]() or [plugin]() by now.
 For writing more complex tasks, you will need access to more APIs.
 But first lets understand what type of APIs are available and where to find them.

+The UXP platform has two constituents
+1. Core UXP APIs
+2. Host-specific APIs

-## UXP APIs
+## UXP Core APIs
-You can use the capabilities offered by UXP APIs for creating user interface, file operations, network calls, etc. A lot of such APIs are available in the global scope.
+Create user interface, perform file operations, make network calls, etc by using the UXP core APIs.
+Many of these APIs are available in the global scope.
 For example, [Crypto](https://developer-stage.adobe.com/indesign/uxp/reference/uxp-api/reference-js/Global%20Members/Crypto/) and [Document](https://developer-stage.adobe.com/indesign/uxp/reference/uxp-api/reference-js/Global%20Members/HTML%20DOM/Document/).
 But for certain UXP modules, you will first need to seek permission in the manifest (for plugins) or mount it specifically using `require()`.
 For example, `require(os)` or `require('uxp').shell`.

-## InDesign APIs
+## Host-specific APIs
-APIs that you will require to interact with the InDesign document.
+APIs useful for modifying or interacting with the document.
 You will learn more about the mounting technique in the [InDesign API](../dom-versioning/) topic.

-**Note** that these are also referred to as Document Object Model (DOM) APIs and Object Model View (OMV) and we use InDesign APIs, DOM APIs or OMV interchangeably throughout our documentation.
+**Note** that these are also referred to as **Document Object Model (DOM) APIs** and **Object Model View (OMV)**.
+We will use InDesign APIs, DOM APIs or OMV interchangeably throughout our documentation.

 ## Example